fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlServerFirewallRule.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSqlServerFirewallRule** cmdlet gets firewall rules for an ssSDS server.
+The **Get-AzureRmSqlServerFirewallRule** cmdlet gets firewall rules for an Azure SQL Database server.
 If you specify the name of a firewall rule, this cmdlet gets information about that specific firewall rule.

 ## EXAMPLES